 - Distribute work more efficiently with assignment-based task queues

 - Increase employee satisfaction by promoting greater workplace flexibility

 - Improve efficiency without disrupting the existing processes

-Examining the publisher-freelancer relationship from the creative, management, and legal angles aids in identifying how publishers can navigate the growing freelance economy successfully.
+Examining the publisher-freelancer relationship from the creative, management, and legal angles aids in identifying how publishers can successfully navigate the growing freelance economy.
 Much of the effectiveness of what freelancers can provide in terms of support to a company, of course, has to do with efficient and careful communication.

-Most publishers are accustomed to working with freelancers, and would benefit with a freelance management system.
+Most publishers are accustomed to working with freelancers and would benefit from a freelance management system.
 Freelancers are experienced, skilled, creative people that have ideas that can be implemented into a project.
 Online freelancing platforms represent a thriving sector of the freelance economy, where you can find, hire, work with, and pay professionals from anywhere in the world.